AdobeDocs/dynamic-media-classic.en/help/using/uploading-image-asset-or-vector.md

 * A file size limit.
 * A list of filename extensions.
 * Whether to preserve the color profile and file name associated with the asset.
-* Whether to use Knockout Background.
+* Whether to use a Knockout Background.
 If you enable Knockout Background, set the Corner, Tolerance, and Fill Method.
 See Knockout Background in [Image fine-tuning options at upload](image-editing-options-upload.md#image-editing-options-at-upload).
 * The name of the file to upload.